Conversion Expedition Yacht

 Often times the next question is "Which is the better value or investment?".

 However percentages can be deceiving.
 A loss of 20% on a total conversion cost of $4,000,000 is the same as the loss of 10% on an $8,000,000 new construction.
 A profit of 10% on an $8,000,000 vessel is a lot more the 10% on a $4,000,000.
 The issue here is that the loss on a conversion is more in the 50% to 70% and the chances of breaking even or making a profit on a new build custom project are much higher.
-So if you are playing the odds, your investment in a new build Explorer is safer over all then a conversion.
+So if you are playing the odds, your investment in a new build Explorer is safer overall than a conversion.

 I will often hear the client say "I do not care about the resale value."
 This statement holds true right up to the moment they need to sell the vessel, then it is a very big issue.